vmchale/atspkg/README.md

 in dep
 ```

 This defines a dependency by pointing to its tarball.
-Unlike
-[cabal](https://www.haskell.org/cabal/) or other sophisticated package managers,
-`atspkg` does not allow transitive dependencies and it does not do any
-constraint solving.
-Let's look at a simple example:
+Let's look at a simple
+example:

 ```
 let pkg = https://raw.githubusercontent.com/vmchale/atspkg/master/pkgs/default.dhall